Kilian-Jugie/ProjectOS-NO-UEFI/README.md

 Need an i386-elf-g++ cross compiler to be build.

 This project has not been made to be released.
 It's only for testing and learning purpose.
-This project is stopped to create a more efficient kernel with UEFI.
+This project is stopped to create a more efficient kernel using UEFI.

 Continuation of this project : ProjectOS-UEFI